Climate of Florida: Health effects of Florida's climate

-Not only does Florida's climate effect biodiversity, but it can also negatively affects humans.
+Not only does Florida's climate affect biodiversity, but it can also negatively affect humans.
 Florida's changing climate contributes to a number of health concerns, particularly increased diseases and heat-related illnesses.
 Rising temperatures have been linked to an increase in mosquito-borne diseases such as dengue and West Nile virus.
 Health authorities anticipate that with warmer temperatures, increased humidity, and changing precipitation, diseases such as dengue may grow more prevalent.

 Additionally, Florida's climate has also increased the risk of heat-related illnesses.
-After analyzing data, daily heat exposure, measured by both temperature and heat index, has the strongest relationship with heat related illness statewide.
+After analyzing data, daily heat exposure, measured by both temperature and heat index, has the strongest relationship with heat-related illness statewide.
 As both measures of exposure increased, rates of heat-related illness increased significantly.

 Health consequences of extreme heat

 Florida's health agencies have also documented a long-term rise in heat-related hospitalizations and fatalities during the summer months.
 Urban regions, particularly in South and Central Florida, experience more common and severe heat waves due to the urban heat island effect, while rural areas often lack enough cooling resources and medical infrastructure.
 Public health officials warn that this imbalance highlights increasing vulnerabilities between urban and rural populations as Florida's summers continue to warm.